Skip to main content

 What is debt relief and how does it work?

-Debt relief refers to any strategy that reduces, restructures, or resolves what you owe.
+Debt relief refers to any strategy that reduces, restructures, or resolves balances owed.
 Options include settlement, consolidation, credit counseling, and bankruptcy.

-Settlement programs work by having you make monthly deposits into a dedicated savings account while a negotiator works with each creditor to accept a reduced lump-sum payment.
-Programs typically run 24-48 months.
+Settlement programs work by having consumers make monthly deposits into a dedicated savings account while a negotiator works with each creditor to accept a reduced lump-sum payment.
+Results vary.
 Fees are charged only after each debt is successfully settled, never before.
 The FTC's Telemarketing Sales Rule prohibits upfront fees in settlement programs.
-Results vary based on your specific creditors, debt amounts, and program participation.

 What are the best debt relief companies?